guidemetothemoon/azure-container-apps-lab/README.md

 # Azure Container Apps - Demos and useful resources

 This repository contains the source code for different use cases of implementation of Azure Container Apps.
-Some of these use cases are used for demos in **"From zero to production with Azure Container Apps"** technical session presented by Kristina Devochko.
+Some of these use cases are used for demos in [From Day Zero to Production with Azure Container Apps](https://www.youtube.com/live/yAtMgufv7Aw?si=vtQ6ziOYhasNKuyr) technical session presented by Kristina Devochko.
 Long-term plan is to include additional useful resources in this repo, like links to blog posts and other helpful content related to all things Azure Container Apps.

+If there are scenarios that are not available in this repository that you would like to see an example implementation of, you can request it by submitting an [issue](https://github.com/guidemetothemoon/azure-container-apps-lab/issues/new), and I will do my best to make it happen😊

 Repository is improved continuously and currently includes four use cases that can be found in the respective folders: